mpstaana/password-puller/README.md

 # Setting up
 1. Download both pw.py and pw.bat and save them in the same location
 2. Right click on pw.bat, select 'Edit'.
 In the first line, make sure the file path leads to pw.py in your computer
-3. Edit pw.py.
+3. Right click on and edit pw.py.
 Add your accounts and their corresponding passwords in the dictionary.
 Do not forget to save.

 # Usage
 - To use this from desktop, hit 'Windows key + r' to open the run menu.
 Type in 'pw + (account)' and hit enter.